hammad20003/FTM/test_cmbine.txt

       Serial.printf("[%u] get Text: %s\n", num, payload);
       // If the client sends "RESET_CHART", clear server-side angle for a fresh start if (String((char*)payload) == "RESET_CHART") {
-          angle = 0; // Reset angle for a new test run
-          // testRunning = true; // This is now controlled by /start-process Serial.println("Chart reset requested by client.");
+          angle = 0; // Reset angle for a new test run on the server side Serial.println("Chart reset requested by client.");
       }
       break;